-- Spatial allocation and high instrumental sensitivity was achieved by combining automated flux chambers and laser spectroscopy with preconcentration - We report on the first quasi-continuous analysis of the intramolecular 15N distribution (known as site preference, SP) of soil-emitted N2O over a 3 months period - Measurements and biogeochemical modeling revealed that denitrification was the dominant N2O production pathway in the managed grassland
+- 1. Spatial allocation and high instrumental sensitivity achieved with automated flux-chambers and laser spectroscopy with preconcentration - 2.
+First quasi-continuous analysis of the intramolecular N distribution (known as site preference, SP) of soil-emitted N2O over three months - 3.
+Measurements and biogeochemical modelling revealed that denitrification was the dominant N2O production pathway in the managed grassland